Nathan Hale High School

 Seniors:

 Order your Senior Graduation Gear Now!
 The On Time Order Deadline was January 15th!
-Order your senior graduation gear online or pick up an Order Form in the Main Office.
+Order Senior Graduation Gear Online here or pick up an Order Form in the Main Office.

-Please register to get discounted tickets, before the price increases!
+Please register soon to get discounted tickets!!
 If you need payment assistance, please register & note the amount that you are able to pay.
 Senior release forms can be found on the registration link or in the main office.
 Paperwork and checks can be handed into the main office, in exchange for a Class of 2025 bracelet, while supplies last!
 Questions?
-Email – NHSPREE25@gmail.com Register Register for senior spree
+Email – NHSPREE25@gmail.com

 Volunteer/Learning Opportunities: